Opinion | Why Madison Cawthorn’s hypocrisy should have Democrats celebrating

 It was the most emphatic rejection of the punitive GOP approach to government benefits we’ve seen in years.
 And while it was being debated, Republican Sen. Mitt Romney of Utah — he of the offshore accounts and the car elevator — had a similar proposal that was even more generous.
 While Romney got some praise from Democrats, he should have been given a party at the White House to celebrate the new bipartisan safety net paradigm.

 To be clear, Republicans have hardly abandoned their contempt for government as a general matter.
-But when they find it in their own interests to portray the federal government not as the heartless bootheel of oppression but as the kindly hand of support, it ought to be welcomed, no matter how hypocritical it is.
+But when they find it in their own interests to portray the federal government not as the heartless boot-heel of oppression but as the kindly hand of support, it ought to be welcomed, no matter how hypocritical it is.
 It means Democrats are winning.